 - Rock tombs of Naqsh-e Rustam

 We embark on the 482 km lovely drive from Shiraz to Isfahan which in some parts is very picturesque.

-En-route, we will stop at Pasargadae the first capital of the Achaemenid Empire that lies in ruins.
-Pasargadae reveals the tomb of Cyrus the Great, the founder of the Persian Empire under the Achaemenid dynasty in 500 AD.
+En-route, we will stop at Pasargadae the first capital of the Achaemenian Empire that lies in ruins.
+Pasargadae reveals the tomb of Cyrus the Great, the founder of the Persian Empire under the Achaemenian dynasty in 500 AD.

 In the square, you’ll visit the 17th-century Imam Mosque, easily recognized by its magnificent blue tile-work and soaring dome and minarets.
 It is known as the most beautiful mosque of Iran and a masterpiece of Islamic architecture.
 We will also visit Sheikh Lotfollah Mosque, also known as the Ladies Mosque due to its function believed to be the private mosque of the King's wives.
 It is renowned for a bright color domed, where and its amazing interior.

 The next stop will be at Aali Qapu Palace, where you’ll marvel at its beautiful music hall ceiling and the balconies where Safavid kings would sit to enjoy the polo competitions taking place in the square.
 We'll finish our exploration of the square by visiting the Qeisarieh Bazaar with hundreds of local shops selling traditional handicrafts and art.
 It’s a wonderful market to shop your souvenirs.